Commemoration of Tadeusz Kościuszko

-Tadeusz Kościuszko is one of the most honored persons in Polish history, in terms of places and events named in his honor.
+Tadeusz Kościuszko is one of the most honored people in Polish history, in terms of places and events named in his honor.

 As a national hero of Poland, Lithuania, Belarus, and the United States, Kościuszko has given his name to many places and monuments around the world.

 Commemorations by place

 Poland

 In Poland, nearly every major town has a street or square named for Kościuszko.

 Between 1820 and 1823, the people of Kraków erected the Kościuszko Mound to commemorate the Polish leader.
 A similar mound was erected in 1861 at Olkusz.

 He is the patron of Kraków University of Technology, Wrocław Military University, and countless other schools and gymnasia (secondary schools) throughout Poland.

 He was the patron of the 1st Regiment of the Polish 5th Rifle Division, and of the 1st Division of the Polish 1st Army.
 After World War I the Kościuszko Squadron, and during World War II the 303rd Polish Squadron, were named for him.
 Two ships have been named for him: SS Kościuszko, and ORP Generał Tadeusz Kościuszko (a former United States Navy frigate that was transferred to Poland).

 There is a Kościuszko Monument at the entrance to Kraków's Wawel Castle, where he was laid to rest.
 Its replica was erected in Detroit, Michigan in 1978 (pictured in gallery below).
 A replica of the Brigadier General Thaddeus Kosciuszko monument in Washington, D.C. by Antoni Popiel was erected in 2010 in Warsaw, Poland.

 The plane involved in the crash of LOT Polish Airlines Flight 5055 was named for him.